 Ashridge Estate, Hertfordshire

-Ashridge is a beautiful 5,000-acre estate filled with ancient beech and oak woodland.
-Whatever time of year you visit, Ashridge is famed for looking like something out of a fairytale.
+Ashridge is a beautiful 5,000-acre estate filled with ancient beech trees and oak woodland.
+Whatever time of year you visit, Ashridge is famed for looking like something from a fairy tale.

-It’s no surprise, therefore, that the woodland has served as the backdrop of an enchanted forest in two Disney films: Into the Woods and Maleficent.
+With this in mind, it’s no surprise that the woodland has served as an enchanted forest in two Disney films: Into the Woods and Maleficent.

 There are miles of pathways to explore and it’s not unusual to spot fallow deer along the way, which are regarded as a key part of the landscape here.

-The National Trust has a selection of self-led walks at Ashridge on their website, from gentle half-hour strolls to whole-day adventures, which will hopefully offer some inspiration.
+The National Trust has a selection of self-led walks at Ashridge on their website, from gentle half-hour strolls to whole-day adventures, if you’d like some inspiration.

 Final thoughts…

-Exploring a new woodland or forest is a great way to escape the busyness of daily life and immerse yourself in areas of natural beauty that surround us.
+Exploring a woodland or forest is a fantastic way to escape the busyness of daily life and immerse yourself in nature.